felixfontein/ocspbot/README.rst

 for a set of certificates.

-The bot should be run as a cronjob regularly (like, once per hour) and will attempt to obtain OCSP responses for certificates for whichh
+The bot should be run as a cronjob regularly (like, once per hour) and will attempt to obtain OCSP responses for certificates for which

 - no valid OCSP response is currently stored, and
 - the existing OCSP response is expiring soon enough.